-On my travels, I can’t help but notice how the western house and garden is being influenced by oriental philosophies.
+On my travels, I cannot help but notice how the western house and garden are influenced by oriental philosophies.
 Buddhas of every kind and dancing Shivas decorate lounge rooms, offices and front yards.
-Health shops are filled with traditional Asian remedies to cure, to beautify, to keep us subtle.
-We have the luxury of the spiritual culture from India, Thailand, Tibet and many countries of Africa enriching our chaotic yet comfortable western lives.
-And yet, some of these culturally rich countries are the poorest in the world suffering basic food and water shortages.
+Health shops are filled with traditional Asian remedies to cure, beautify, to keep us subtle.
+We have the luxury of the spiritual culture from India, Thailand, Tibet and many countries of Africa, enriching our chaotic yet comfortable western lives.
+And yet, some of these culturally rich countries are the poorest in the world, suffering basic food and water shortages.

-It is now common knowledge that we are having fresh water shortages on our blue planet.
-The same countries that enrich our western lifestyles mostly suffer these extreme water challenges.
-The ownership of ‘Water Rights’ along with the radical changes in the water movement on the planet has decreased the access to fresh water.
+It is common knowledge that we have fresh water shortages on our blue planet.
+The same countries that enrich our western lifestyles predominantly suffer these extreme water challenges.
+The ownership of ‘Water Rights’, along with the radical changes in the water movement on the planet, has decreased access to fresh water.
 The Murray-Darling River fish crisis in Australia is a perfect example.
 Up to a million Murray cod have died across a 40-kilometre stretch.
 It is believed that the water management practices of some upstream areas are the cause.
-Researchers are stating that too much water is being removed from the northern Basin and irrigators need to reduce their take by 40 per cent.
-Numerous experts have called the fish deaths a preventable catastrophe.
+Researchers are stating that much water is being removed from the northern Basin.
+Irrigators need to reduce their take by 40 per cent.
+Numerous experts have called fish deaths a preventable catastrophe.

-While areas are drying out faster than ever, floods sweep through other areas.
+While areas are drying out faster than ever, floods sweep other regions.
 These factors, along with others, have shaped the lives of 884 million people lacking access to safe water supplies (one in eight people).
-Of this, 3.6 million people die each year from water-related diseases, 84% of these deaths are of children aged between 0 – 14 years.
+Of this, 3.6 million people die yearly from water-related diseases; 84% of these deaths are children aged 0 – 14.

-Western cultures have long had the luxury of an easy going attitude about the water we use, and more often than not, that attitude has led us to unnecessary waste and pollution of our water.
+Western cultures have long had the luxury of an easygoing attitude about the water we use.
+More often than not, that attitude has led us to unnecessary waste and pollution of our water.
 When asked, “where does your water come from?” many people reply, “from my tap”.
-And from this tap, the average European uses 200 litres of water per day, Australians and Americans use approximately 340 litres of water per day whilst a person from African or Asian can use only 10 to 50 litres per day.
+From this tap, the average European uses 200 litres of water per day; Australians and Americans use approximately 340 litres per day, whilst a person from Africa or Asia can use only 10 to 50 litres per day.

-Stan Rowe suggests that the most self-evident is the realization that we exist in nature and not the “environment” as a part of creation.
+The Canadian ecologist, Stan Rowe, suggests that the most self-evident is the realization that we exist in nature and not the “environment” as a part of creation.
 Without digging deep into a faulty system to discover the source of the language and understanding breakdown, we condemn ourselves to false icons and borrowed cultural traditions.